hotwired-laravel/turbo-laravel/docs/turbo-streams.md

 # Turbo Streams

-As mentioned earlier, out of everything Turbo provides, it's Turbo Streams that benefits the most from a back-end integration.
+Out of everything Turbo provides, it's Turbo Streams that benefits the most from a tight back-end integration.

 Turbo Drive will get your pages behaving like an SPA and Turbo Frames will allow you to have a finer grained control of chunks of your page instead of replacing the entire page when a form is submitted or a link is clicked.

 However, sometimes you want to update _multiple_ parts of your page at the same time.
-For instance, after a form submission to create a comment, you may want to append the comment to the comment's list and also update the comment's count in the page.
+For instance, after a form submission to create a comment, you may want to append the comment to the comments' list and also update the comments' count in the page.
 You may achieve that with Turbo Streams.

 Form submissions will get annotated by Turbo with a `Accept: text/vnd.turbo-stream.html` header (besides the other normal Content Types).
-This will indicate to your back-end that you can return a Turbo Stream response for that form submission if you want to.
+This is a signal to the back-end that you can return a Turbo Stream response for that form submission if you want to.

 Here's an example of a route handler detecting and returning a Turbo Stream response to a form submission: